nihat-da-smart/tkinter/README.md

 # crispy-sniffle
-these are just some python projects i developed. these are not meant to be commercial unless i change my mind.
+these are just some python projects i developed. these are not meant to be commercial unless i am the one posting it.